-THE Right only, of the Prince of Saxe-Gotha, has not been able as yet, to An obstinate surmount the Enemy's Resistance; and indeed it is vastly greater on that Side, Engagement the Enemy's Remarket, and materials and greater then in any other Part.
-The Enemy are there in Possession of the Castle of notwithstand Lucenga, from whence they make, in Sasety, a terrible Fire, upon all that ing which appear before them.
-'Tis impossible to drive them from thence, as from an the latter than the latter and a half and during that Time their Intrenchment.
-This lasts a good Hour and a half, and during that Time, their get the bet.
-Cavalry, taking Advantage of one of the Levellings of their Lines, penetrate into the Imperial Camp, and march to attack the Saxon Infantry in the Flank.
-They are repulsed by other Cavalry who advance to charge them, and in flying they carry Terrour and Confusion among those of their own Party: It is Baron Kriechbaum, and Count Harrach who perform this Exploit.
-Then the Prince of Saxe-Gotha forces the Intrenchment, in Spite of all the Fire of the Castle of Lucenga; he does yet more, he makes himself Master of a Cassine, of which the Enemy were in Possession at the Head of one of their Bridges, over the Doire, and a whole Battalion are there taken Prisoners.
+THE Right only, of the Prince of Saxe-Gotha, has not been able as yet to An obstinate surmount the Enemy's Resistance; and indeed it is vastly greater on that Side, Engagement then in any other Part.
+The Enemy are there in Possession of the Castle of notwithfland Lucenga, from whence they make, in Safety, a terrible Fire, upon all that appear before them.
+'Tis impossible to drive them from thence, as from an Intrenchment.
+This lasts a good Hour and a half, and during that Time, their Cavalry, taking Advantage of one of the Levellings of their Lines, penetrate into the Imperial Camp, and march to attack the Saxon Infantry in the Flank.
+They are repulled by other Cavalry who advance to charge them, and in flying they carry Terrour and Confulion among those of their own Party: It is Baron Kriechbaum, and Count Harrach who perform this Exploit.
+Then the Prince of Saxe-Gotha forces the Intrenchment, in Spite of all the Fire of the Castle of Lucenga; he does yet more, he makes himself Master of a Cassine, of which the Enemy were in Possession at the Head of one of their Bridges, over the Doire, and a whole Battalion are there taken Priloners.